mihirxtc/BCA-SEM-4/README.md

 # BCA-SEM-4
-This is the repository of BCA Sem-4 which includes all the pdfs and programs of syllabus.
+This is the repository of BCA Sem-4 which includes all the pdf's, ppt's and programs of syllabus.